justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 7. **Nolan Insurance?**

 8. **Accountability Board: The people don't have to be pastors?**

+9. How much is Kingdom  Steward?

+10. Are best practices all included in the software?

+11. Corporate Veil - Is it okay to have a website that links to every arm of the social enterprise? lease agreement for logo / trademark?

 ----
 Paying $1,668.58 more and only getting 2 resources.